uug-ai/facial-access-control/README.md

 - Isolation of biometric data on your infrastructure (you own the biometrics, nothing is in the cloud)
 - ....

+## Web app

+The web based application will make use of the [Next.js](https://nextjs.org/) framework.
+[Storybook](https://storybook.js.org/) will be used to keep track of and test our UI components.

 ## Architecture

 To be completed